Florists' Transworld Delivery: Going public

 In 2013, FTD is spun off from United Online resulting in FTD Companies, Inc. becoming an independent, publicly traded company listed on NASDAQ.

 In July 2019, FTD's North American and Latin America consumer and florist businesses were purchased by Nexus Capital Management and thusly have become a privately owned company and no longer will be a publicly traded company.

+In May 2023, FTD merged with From You Flowers, LLC.
+Michael Chapin, founder and CEO of From You Flowers, took over as CEO of the combined companies.
+From You Flowers, LLC does not have any retail locations and depend on florists within wire service networks to complete their orders.
+At the time of the merger From You Flowers, LLC held a 1 star rating across many platforms.

 Acquisitions

 In 1994, FTD was acquired by Perry Capital Corporation from the florists and converted into a for-profit corporation.

 On July 31, 2006, FTD, Inc. announced its acquisition of Interflora Holdings, a UK-based sister co-operative that offered the FTD network in Britain and Ireland under the Interflora brand.
 "The acquisition, first announced on July 7th, 2006, was made for a purchase price of GBP 66 million, or approximately [US]$122 million, excluding transaction costs."

 In 2012, Interflora acquired Flying Flowers, Flowers Direct and Drake Algar in the U.K.

 In July 2019, FTD's North American and Latin America consumer and florist businesses were purchased by Nexus Capital Management and are now known as FTD LLC.

+In May 2023, FTD merged with From You Flowers, LLC.
+Michael Chapin, founder and CEO of From You Flowers, took over as CEO of the combined companies.